 Information for Potential Research Participants

-A: At Clinicaltrials.gov.
+At clinicaltrials.gov.
 ClinicalTrials.gov is a registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.

-Q: Are you, a family member, or friend thinking about taking part in a research study?
+Are you thinking about taking part in a research study?

-A: In research involving human subjects, the Office of Human Research Oversight (OHRO) provides researchers with the support that is necessary to ensure that the protection of the subject is at the center of research practices at UICOM-P.
+In research involving human subjects, the Office of Human Research Oversight (OHRO) provides researchers with the support that is necessary to ensure that the protection of the subject is at the center of research practices at UICOMP.